kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 ***Meade LX200 Classic Setup V2.260914.exe*** .

-This version fixes a bug which prevent the telescope from stopping to slewing under directional control - not while carrying out a go-to command.
+This version fixes a bug which prevented the telescope from stopping to slewing under directional control - not while carrying out a go-to command.